web-push-libs/web-push/README.md

 ### Returns

-An object contains all the details needed to make a network request, the object will contain:
+An object containing all the details needed to make a network request, the object will contain:

 - *endpoint*, the URL to send the request to;